manfromarce/DocSharp/README.md

 - Support more elements and attributes, and fix issues on edge cases
 - Reverse RTF to DOCX conversion
+- Async functions/progress callback (some tasks such as downloading images referenced in Markdown may take some time)
+- Improve support for right-to-left and complex script languages

 ### Credits